dfinity/ic-repl/README.md

 ## Functions

 Similar to most shell languages, functions in ic-repl is dynamically scoped and untyped.
-You cannot define recursive functions, as there is no control flow in the language.

 We also provide some built-in functions:
 * `account(principal)`: convert principal to account id.